JetBrains/kotlin-web-site/pages/docs/tutorials/native/mpp-ios-android.md

 ```
 </div>

-Note, the `$SRCROOT/../..` is the way to switch find the project folder root.
-It may depend on the way
+Note, the `$SRCROOT/../..` is the way to find the project folder root from the Xcode project sources root.
-you created your project in Xcode.
+It may depend on the way how you created your project in Xcode.

 ![Xcode Build Phases]({{ url_for('tutorial_img', filename='native/mpp-ios-android/xcode-run-script.png') }})

-You should drag the created build phase to the top of the list
+You should drag the created build phase to the top of the list.

 ![Xcode Build Phases]({{ url_for('tutorial_img', filename='native/mpp-ios-android/xcode-run-script-order.png') }})

-We are ready now to start coding the iOS application and to use Kotlin code from it
+We are ready now to start coding the iOS application and to use Kotlin code from it.

 ### Calling Kotlin Code from Swift

 Our goal was to show the text message on the screen.
-As you see, our iOS application does not show
+As you see, our iOS application does not draw
-anything.
+anything on the screen.
 Let's make it show the `UILabel` with the text message from Kotlin code.
-It is the time to add few more lines into the `ViewController.swift` file, we replace the contents
+It is the time to add a few more lines into the `ViewController.swift` file.
+We replace the contents
 of the file with the following code:

 <div class="sample" markdown="1" mode="swift" theme="idea" data-highlight-only="1" auto-indent="false">